 Caladium root rot yellowing — when the plant is past saving

 Root rot is the final stage of prolonged overwatering — when the tuber itself has begun to decay.
 The signs are unmistakable: the plant yellows rapidly, the stem base is mushy, and the pot smells sour even when dry.
+At this point, Pythium or Phytophthora pathogens have colonized the tuber, and the plant cannot recover through repotting alone.

 The emergency signs — pot smell, mushy stem, all leaves yellowing at once